seedhammer/seedhammer/README.md

 ## Update through USB

 There is a crude facility to replace and restart the controller binary on a running device.
-First, build and prepare a debug build of the image:
+First, build and prepare a debug build of the image

 ```
 $ nix build .#image-debug
 ```

-then write `result/seedhammer-debug.img` to an SD-card.
+from a local clone of this repository.
+Then write `result/seedhammer-debug.img` to an SD-card.
 Connect the device to your machine with a USB cable to the USB port closest to the mini-HDMI port of the device; that is, the port usually used to communicate with the engraver.

 Then, to upload and run a new version of the controller binary, run